(Redirected from Ji-Man Choi)

 - Debut April 5, 2016

-Ji-Man Choi was signed by Seattle Mariners scouts Jamey Storvick and Pat Kelly in 2009.
+Ji-Man Choi was signed by Seattle Mariners scouts Jamey Storvick and Pat Kelly in 2009, making him the rare young Korean player to opt for the U.S. minors instead of his country's development system.
 He had a splendid pro debut with the AZL Mariners in 2010, hitting .378/.459/.541 with 15 doubles in 39 games and .302/.380/.442 in 11 contests for the High Desert Mavericks.
 He won Arizona League MVP honors, All-Star honors at catcher as well as the batting title and was also second in OBP (.009 behind Nick Shaw), second in slugging (.058 behind Henry Moreno), first in OPS (.006 ahead of Moreno) and tied for 4th in doubles.
 Baseball America picked named him the league's 18th best prospect, between Chevez Clarke and Teodoro Martinez.
 Choi's progress was hampered by a back injury that sidelined him for all of 2011.
 He missed much of 2012 with injuries as well but did well when healthy, hitting .298/.420/.463 with 43 runs scored and 43 RBI in 66 games for the Clinton Lumber Kings.
 He began 2013 very well with the High Desert Mavericks (.337/.427/.619, 24 doubles, 40 RBI in 48 games) to earn a promotion to AA.
 When Jorge Alfaro was yanked from the 2013 Futures Game due to injury, Choi replaced him on the World roster.
 He got into the game in the 6th, taking Canadian Jordan Lennerton's spot at first base.
 He flew out against Jimmy Nelson to open the 7th, then came up again in the 9th with two on, one out and a 3-0 deficit but struck out against A.J.
 Cole.

 Choi was suspended for 50 games for violating baseball's drug policy in 2014.
 Between the suspension and a broken fibula suffered in a Cactus League game in March 2015, he was limited to only 97 games over the 2014 and 2015 season, at a time when he should have been making a serious push to claim a major league spot.
 He hit .282 in 74 games the first year, and .290 in 23 games the second.
 Most of his playing time those two years was with the AAA Tacoma Rainiers.
 A natural left-handed hitter, Choi decided to start switch-hitting during the '15 season.
 The results were actually quite promising, as he went 6 for 14 against lefties after making the change.
 He became a minor league free agent and signed a minor league deal in November with the Baltimore Orioles with an invitation to spring training.
 However, this minor league deal left him exposed to the 2015 Rule V Draft and he was selected by the Los Angeles Angels of Anaheim in the December 10 draft.
 Choi gave up switch hitting during spring training in 2016, and made the Opening Day roster for the Angels, making his debut on April 5th.
 He played 54 games in the majors, playing behind Albert Pujols and C.J.
 Cron, hitting only .170 with 5 homers and 12 RBI while splitting his time between first base and left field.
 He did much better in AAA, putting up a .346 average in 53 games for the Salt Lake Bees.